Paouky/paouky-docs/docs/technical/introduction/commitments.md

 verify (8, commitment) == 8*G  ? --> True/False
 ```

 However, there’s a major issue.
-It’s simple for anybody to find out what value we commited to, even if we don’t reveal it; By trying out, or guessing, different values, a commitment that’s equal to ours can be found, thus revealing what value we picked before we chose to do so ourselves.
+If our value is within a small range, which is typically the case, it’s simple for anybody to find out what value we committed to, even if we don’t reveal it; By trying out (brute-forcing) different values, they can find the one value that, when multiplied by `G` , matches the original commitment.

 !!! note "Example"
     Say we're betting on how many goals a team would score by the end of the year.
 Our guess is 23, and we commit to it by publishing the commitment `23*G`.
 Problem is, it would be trivial for anybody to uncover our guess simply by trying to commit to 1, 2, 3, 4 etc and checking each result if it's equal to our commitment.
 In this case, our value will be revealed after only 23 simple steps.